Life of Samuel Johnson (Hawkins book)

 The Life of Samuel Johnson or Life of Samuel Johnson, LL.
 D. was written by John Hawkins in 1787.
 It was the first full biography of Samuel Johnson—with Thomas Tyers's A Biographical Sketch of Dr Samuel Johnson being the first short postmortem biography.
-Hawkins was a friend of Johnson, but many in Johnson's circle did not like him.
-After Johnson's death, Hawkins was approached to produce a biography on Johnson and an edition of his works.
+Hawkins was a friend of Johnson's, but many in Johnson's circle did not like him.
+After Johnson's death, Hawkins was approached to produce a biography of Johnson and an edition of his works.
 His biography described Johnson's life, including previously unknown details about his writing career, but it was plagued by digressions into unrelated topics.
-Hawkins's Life of Samuel Johnson came under swift attack from critics, from friends of Johnson, and from his literary rival, James Boswell immediately after its publication.
-Many of the critics attacked Hawkins for his lack of strict focus on Johnson's life or for his unfavourable depiction of Johnson in various circumstances.
+Hawkins's Life of Samuel Johnson came under swift attack from critics, friends of Johnson's, and his literary rival, James Boswell immediately after its publication.
+Many of the critics attacked Hawkins for his lack of a strict focus on Johnson's life or for his unfavourable depiction of Johnson in various circumstances.

 Background

 According to Bertram Davis, "For every person who remembers Sir John Hawkins as the author of the first full-length biography of Samuel Johnson, many remember him as the man Johnson once described as 'unclubable'."
-Although "unclubable" reflects Hawkins's relationship with others of Johnson's circle, Johnson and Hawkins had a close friendship as Miss Reynolds describes: "As we were returning from the meadows that day, I remember we met Sir John Hawkins, whom Dr. Johnson seemed much rejoiced to see; and no wonder, for I have often heard him speak of Sir John in terms expressive of great esteem and much cordiality of friendship" Their relationship began around 1739 and they were both involved with The Gentleman's Magazine.
-In 1749, Hawkins was a member of Johnson's first club: the Ivy Lane club.
+Although "unclubable" reflects Hawkins's relationship with others in Johnson's circle, Johnson and Hawkins had a close friendship as Miss Reynolds describes: "As we were returning from the meadows that day, I remember we met Sir John Hawkins, whom Dr. Johnson seemed much rejoiced to see; and no wonder, for I have often heard him speak of Sir John in terms expressive of great esteem and much cordiality of friendship" Their relationship began around 1739 and they were both involved with The Gentleman's Magazine.
+In 1749, Hawkins was a member of Johnson's first club: the Ivy Lane Club.

 After joining the Ivy Lane club, he married Sidney Storer, heir to a 20,000 pound fortune with Hawkins receiving an addition 10,000 pound dowry, in 1753 and his career started to quickly pick up: he bought a home on the Thames at Twickenham near Horace Walpole; he published Izaak Walton's The Compleat Angler in 1760; he was appointed as a magistrate in 1761; in 1765 became Chairman of the Quarter Sessions for the County of Middlesex; and wrote a A General History of the Science and Practice of Music in 1776.
-He was knighted in 1772, and served as Chairman of the Quarter Session.
+He was knighted in 1772 and served as Chairman of the Quarter Session.

 Even with all the success, or because of it, he was resented among some of Johnson's circle.
 Hawkins, member of Johnson's second club, the Literary Club established 1764, resigned over a dispute with others of Johnson's circle.
 The relationship between Hawkins and the rest of Johnson's friends became so tense that many criticised Johnson for choosing Hawkins in 1784 as one of his executors for his will.
 However, within hours of Johnson's death, Thomas Cadell and William Strahan asked Hawkins to write a biography and an edition of Johnson's literary works.